chamesh2019/GameOfLife/README.md

 ## Usage

 1. Open the dist/index.html file in your browser.
-2. Press Space to start the game.
+2. Press Space to start/pause the game.
-3. Press Space to pause the game.
+3. Press R to restart the game.